Bespoke website development & design

-The bespoke website reflects the new brand and offers a simple user journey to display the most relevant information to site visitors.
+The bespoke website reflects the new brand and provides a simple user journey.

-Integration with a third-party system (Hireserve), and the clear user journey provides a seamless user experience.
+Integration with a third-party system (Hireserve) provides a seamless user experience.

 A customised content management system allows even non-technical staff at the Franklin to easily manage the website.